CS5008Fall2025/homework-sorts-maggiesomiakiraneu/Report.md

 Algorithm idea:

-Divide the 250 coins into 3 roughly equal piles.
+1. Divide the 250 coins into 3 roughly equal piles.

-Weigh two piles against each other.
+2. Weigh two piles against each other.

-If they balance, the heavier coin is in the pile you didn’t weigh.
+3. If they balance, the heavier coin is in the pile I didn’t weigh.

-If they don’t balance, the heavier coin is in the heavier pile.
+4. If they don’t balance, the heavier coin is in the heavier pile.

-Take the pile with the heavier coin and divide it into 3 smaller piles.
+5. Take the pile with the heavier coin and divide it into 3 smaller piles.

-Repeat steps 2–3 until only one coin is left.
+6. Repeat steps 2–3 until only one coin is left.

 My pseudo-code: